 1.A.84 The Calcium Homeostasis Modulator Ca2+ Channel (CALHM-C) Family

-CALHM1 (calcium homeostasis modulator 1) forms a plasma membrane ion channel that mediates neuronal excitability in response to changes in extracellular Ca2 concentrations (Ma et al. 2012).
+CALHM1 (calcium homeostasis modulator 1) forms a plasma membrane ion channel that mediates neuronal excitability in response to changes in extracellular Ca2+ concentrations (Ma et al. 2012).
 Six human CALHM homologs exist with no homology to other proteins in humans, although CALHM1 is conserved across numerous species.
-Siebert et al. (2013) demonstrated that CALHM1 shares functional, quaternary and secondary structural similarities with connexins and evolutionarily distinct innexins and their vertebrate pannexin homologs.
-A CALHM1 channel is a hexamer, comprised of six monomers, each of which possesses four transmembrane domains, cytoplasmic amino and carboxyl termini, an amino-terminal helix, and conserved extracellular cysteines.
+Siebert et al. (2013) demonstrated that CALHM1 shares functional, quaternary and secondary structural similarities with connexins and evolutionarily distant innexins and their vertebrate pannexin homologs, all members of the 4JC superfamily in TCDB (Chou et al. 2017).
+A CALHM1 channel is a hexamer, comprised of six monomers, each of which possesses four transmembrane domains, cytoplasmic amino and carboxyl termini, an amino-terminal helix, and conserved extracellular cysteines (but see below).
 The estimated pore diameter of the CALHM1 channel is 14 Å, enabling permeation of large charged molecules.
 Thus, CALHMs, connexins, pannexins and innexins are structurally related protein families with shared and distinct functional properties.
 CALHM1 reduces the calcium content of the endoplasmic reticulum (ER) and triggers ER stress (Gallego-Sandín et al. 2011).

 CALHM1 P86L polymorphism has been shown to be a risk factor for Alzheimer''s disease in the Chinese population (Cui et al. 2010), Japanese population (Shibata et al. 2010), and Iranian population (Aqdam et al. 2010).
 The CALHM1 P86L polymorphism is associated with late-onset Alzheimer''s disease in a recessive model (Boada et al., 2010).
 Genetic variability of the gene cluster CALHM 1-3 also manifests itself in sporadic Creutzfeldt-Jakob disease (Calero et al., 2012).
 Moreover, a polymorphism in CALHM1 is associated with temporal lobe epilepsy (Lv et al. 2011).
 The CALHM1 P86L polymorphism modulates CSF Aβ levels in cognitively healthy individuals at risk for Alzheimer''''s disease (Koppel et al. 2011).
 A Calhm1 knockout mouse has been generated and described (Wu et al. 2012).
 CALHM1 controls Ca2 -dependent MEK/ERK/RSK/MSK signaling in neurons (Dreses-Werringloer et al. 2013) and mediates purinergic neurotransmission of sweet, bitter and umami tastes (Taruno et al. 2013).